DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 4. download, install and run a rabbitmq broker<br/><br/>
  **./rabbitmq-server**

-5. Create a rabbitmq transient queue with the rabbitmq UI interface you want the connector to connect (es gpss):<br/>
+5. Create a rabbitmq durable queue with the rabbitmq UI interface you want the connector to connect (es gpss):<br/>
   ![Screenshot](queue.png)<br/>

 Running the application:<br/>